 Ethernet lets you send data over a Local Area Network or a Wide Area Network.
 An Ethernet connection is made using a physical cable.
 Ethernet connections can only be made between devices in proximity.

 Ethernet is commonly used in networks where location is a factor.
 That’s why Ethernet has become so important in LAN networks: this type of network is geographically-constrained.
 A LAN network resides in one location, whether that’s a library, an office, or your home.

 You’ve perhaps heard of the term “LAN party” in gaming.
 When you set up computers for a LAN party, they are all connected to the same network using Ethernet.
 This allows you to play on a local server that only you can access because everyone is connected to each other.

 If you go to work as a network administrator, Ethernet cables will be part of your day-to-day job.
 Even if you don’t work in tech, you’ll probably use Ethernet cables somewhere at home.

 Ethernet connectivity is used because it is less vulnerable to outages.
 Wireless technologies are susceptible to connectivity problems, especially when devices start to get further away from the router to which they are connected.
 Ethernet offers a more stable connection because there is a physical link between a computer and a wireless network.

-What’s more, Ethernet is more secure than wireless technologies.
+Ethernet is more secure than wireless technologies.
 Most wireless internet connections are secure, but there are ways to manipulate them.
-Ethernet connections have to be made using cables, which means that an attacker would have to physically access a cable in order to gain access to the data being stored on a network.
+Ethernet connections have to be made using cables.
+This means that an attacker would have to physically access a cable in order to gain access to a network.